Bregman homers twice as Astros rally past Cubs 9-6

+HOUSTON (AP) — With three of their biggest stars out with injuries, the Houston Astros needed someone to step up on Tuesday night against the Chicago Cubs.

-HOUSTON (AP) — Alex Bregman homered twice, his second a tiebreaking two-run shot in the sixth inning that propelled the injury-weakened Houston Astros to a 9-6 win over the Chicago Cubs on Tuesday night that gave manager AJ Hinch his 500th career victory.
+That player was Alex Bregman, who homered twice, his second a tiebreaking two-run shot in the sixth inning that propelled the injury-weakened Astros to a 9-6 win that gave manager AJ Hinch his 500th career victory.

 Bregman, who is tied for the American League lead with 17 homers, got his first one in the third inning off starter Jon Lester (3-4).
 It was tied at 6-6 when he connected on Brad Brach’s first pitch for the second.

-Bregman’s big game helped the Astros overcome five home runs by the Cubs on a night Houston played with a lineup peppered with recent reinforcements from Triple-A as stars Jose Altuve, George Springer and Carlos Correa all sat out with injuries.
+Bregman’s big game helped the Astros overcome five home runs by the Cubs on a night Houston played with a lineup peppered with recent reinforcements from Triple-A as stars Jose Altuve, George Springer and Carlos Correa sat out with injuries.

+“He’s such an emotional leader for us … he provides that spark with the at-bats, the posture, the walks, the intensity that he conducts his at-bats,” Hinch said.

 Bregman has a franchise-record 12 home runs this month, passing Jimmy Wynn, who had 11 in May 1969.

 Roberto Osuna struck out one in a perfect ninth for his 15th save.